-By at last telling their stories, these men present an unvarnished look at the war on the ground, a final gift from aging warriors who have already given so much.
+By at last telling their stories, these men present a hard, unvarnished look at the war on the ground, a final gift from aging warriors who have already given so much.
 Only with these accounts can the true horror of the war in the Pacific be fully known.
-O'Donnell has carefully verified each account by comparing it with official records and interviews, and he intersperses each story with brief commentary.
-Together with detailed maps of each battle, the veterans' stories in Into the Rising Sun offer nothing less than a complete picture of the war in the Pacific, a ground-level view of some of history’s most brutal combat.
+Together with detailed maps of each battle, Into the Rising Sun offers a complete yet deeply personal account of the war in the Pacific and a ground-level view of some of history’s most brutal combat.

 "Spending untold hours with proud and often laconic veterans, coaxing their stories with meticulous care, O'Donnell has shown us the wet, dark, jungled truth of the Pacific War." --Hampton Sides, author of Ghost Soldiers